For those of you busy installing your Wave 2 802.11ac infrastructure, and even for those who still have that project...

 First, let's talk about what's exciting and new in the latest WLAN standard.
-The 802.11ax standard can support up to 10 Gbps.
+802.11ax ratification means support for speeds up to 10 Gbps.
 For those of us who've been working in the wireless space since 1991, when 1 Mbps was essentially exotic and usually unobtainable, it's gratifying to see the realization of technologies that not so long ago seemed more magical than tangible.

 Thanks to multiple input, multiple output (MIMO), beamforming, wideband channels and other more powerful technologies, 802.11ax delivers a meaningful improvement in the evolution of rate versus range performance -- how much throughput one can realize at any given moment in time at a given distance between transmitter and receiver.

 Remember, since the power inherent in radio waves fades exponentially with distance and other factors, any increase in throughput without a corresponding boost in range is essentially just marketing.
 More is always better, so the 802.11ax standard is already a welcome addition to the technology arsenal.
 And as 802.11ax also seeks to improve signal reliability, that range parameter is looking good.

 New features to beef up transmission